Dialect: Difference between dialects and languages

-There is no universally accepted criterion for distinguishing two different languages from two dialects (i.e. varieties) of the same language.
+There is no universally accepted criterion for determining whether two varieties are two different languages or two dialects of the same language.
 A number of rough measures exist, sometimes leading to contradictory results.
 The distinction between dialect and language is therefore subjective and depends upon the user's preferred frame of reference.
 For example, there has been discussion about whether or not the Limón Creole English should be considered "a kind" of English or a different language.
 This creole is spoken in the Caribbean coast of Costa Rica (Central America) by descendants of Jamaican people.
-The position that Costa Rican linguists support depends upon which university they represent.
+The position that Costa Rican linguists support often depends upon which university they represent.
 Another example is Scanian, which even, for a time, had its own ISO code.

+Eugenio Coșeriu distinguishes between "historic languages" and three kinds of dialects.
+A historic language is recognized as such by its speakers as well as speakers of other languages, generally through a specific name, such as "English" or "the English language."
+It has a historic tradition of being spoken and is distinguished from other historic languages.
+It is important to note that it is not language-internal characteristics that define a historic language, but rather social, political, cultural, etc. factors.
+Language varieties that have not established themselves as historic languages fall into three categories.
+Primary dialects existed before the constitution of a historic language.
+Coșeriu lists the example of Asturian and Navarro-Aragonese, which existed alongside the Castilian dialect that was elevated to the status of the "Spanish language."
+Secondary dialects developed through the geographic differentiation of an established historic language, e.g., American varieties of Spanish or Andalusian Spanish.
+Tertiary dialects are geographic realizations of the exemplary standard language.
+In the case of Spanish, this would include, for example, Andalusian forms of standard Spanish.

 Linguistic distance

 An important criterion for categorizing varieties of language is linguistic distance.
 For a variety to be considered a dialect, the linguistic distance between the two varieties must be low.
 Linguistic distance between spoken or written forms of language increases as the differences between the forms are characterized.
 For example, two languages with completely different syntactical structures would have a high linguistic distance, while a language with very few differences from another may be considered a dialect or a sibling of that language.
 Linguistic distance may be used to determine language families and language siblings.
 For example, languages with little linguistic distance, like Dutch and German, are considered siblings.
 Dutch and German are siblings in the West-Germanic language group.
 Some language siblings are closer to each other in terms of linguistic distance than to other linguistic siblings.
 French and Spanish, siblings in the Romance Branch of the Indo-European group, are closer to each other than they are to any of the languages of the West-Germanic group.
 When languages are close in terms of linguistic distance, they resemble one another, hence why dialects are not considered linguistically distant to their parent language.